How to deter rats – 6 expert tips to stop them coming into your home

 (Image credit: Getty Images)

 Nothing quite strikes terror in your heart like finding rats in your home, whether you're an animal lover or not.
-These rodents can not only carry disease but they can also cause a lot of damage, which is why we spoke to pest control experts to learn how to keep them out.
+These rodents can not only carry disease, but they can also cause a lot of damage, which is why we spoke to pest control experts to learn how to keep them out.

 With this in mind, we asked pest control experts for their foolproof tips on keeping these furry visitors out for good.

-How to deter rats from your home
+How to deter rats from your home: 6 methods

 Not a fan of sharing your home with small creatures?
 From knowing how to get rid of flies in your house to deterring foxes from your garden, it can be difficult to keep control when it comes to keeping pests away.